richiverse/fiat/README.md

 **Fi**rehose to **At**hena

 ## Features
-* Stream arbitrary data using json-scema validation to AWS Athena (s3 backed warehouse)
+* Stream arbitrary data using json-schema validation to AWS Athena (s3 backed warehouse)

 ## Walkthrough